Healthcare Medical Pharmaceutical Directory.com

 Specialty Pharmacy Reimbursement And Market Access

-Reimbursement in the specialty pharmacy sector can be complex.
-Depending on the patient, medication, provider and the plan(s) involved; a claims adjudication pathway may resemble a retail pharmacy claim or it could involve separate charges for therapies, per diem payments for supplies, equipment, pharmacy services, non-nursing care services, shipping and then separate payments for nursing care.
-Home infusion is typically paid for under the medical benefit but overall specialty pharmacy reimbursement can be through the pharmacy or the medical benefit depending on the patient, therapy, point-of-care and how the patient's insurance plan (or PBM) chooses to align the payments based on the benefit design.
+Reimbursement in the specialty pharmacy sector is complicated.
+Depending on the patient, medication, provider and the plan(s) involved; a claims adjudication pathway may resemble a retail pharmacy claim or could involve separate charges for therapies, per diem payments for supplies, equipment, pharmacy services, non-nursing care services, shipping and separate payments for nursing care.
+Home infusion is typically paid from the medical benefit but overall specialty pharmacy reimbursement can be through the pharmacy or the medical benefit depending on the therapy, point-of-care and how the patient's insurance plan (or PBM) chooses to align payments based on benefit design.

-Pharmaceutical manufacturers and other product producers have to account for the nuances of the specialty pharmacy service sector in their market access strategy and tactics.
+Pharmaceutical manufacturers and other product firms have to account for the specialty pharmacy service sector in their market access strategy and tactics.
 Failure to accommodate the unique payer and service attributes within it can greatly reduce or even lock out a product from being used as contracting, payer support and reimbursement is not in place and / or a promotional pull-through framework and messaging is not aligned with the channel.

 Retail and Mail Order Pharmacy Market Sector Overview...